Employer Wants Termination During Sick Leave

 What MediRights can do for you

-Threat of dismissal or termination during illness is stressful.
+Threat of dismissal or termination during sick leave is stressful.
 Your position seems weak, but due to the dismissal prohibition it is often stronger than you think.

 MediRights assesses your situation and determines what your options are.
 If there is a settlement agreement on the table, we analyze the risks and negotiate better terms.